 The net overriding royalties conveyed to the Trust (the "Royalties") include: (1) a 75% net overriding royalty carved out of Southland Royalty's fee mineral interests in the Waddell Ranch in Crane County, Texas (the "Waddell Ranch properties"); and (2) a 95% net overriding royalty carved out of Southland Royalty's major producing royalty interests in Texas (the "Texas Royalty properties").
 The interests out of which the Trust's net overriding royalty interests were carved were in all cases less than 100%.
 The Trust's net overriding royalty interests represent burdens against the properties in favor of the Trust without regard to ownership of the properties from which the overriding royalty interests were carved.
 The net overriding royalty for the Texas Royalty properties is subject to the provisions of the lease agreements under which such royalties were created.
-References below to "net" wells and acres are to the interests of BROG (from which the Royalties were carved) in the "gross" wells and acres.
+References below to "net" wells and acres are to the interests of the owner of the Underlying Properties (from which the Royalties were carved) in the "gross" wells and acres.

 A production index for oil and gas properties is the number of years derived by dividing remaining reserves by current production.
-The production index for the Trust properties based on the reserve report prepared by independent petroleum engineers as of December 31, 2017, is approximately 8.3 years.
+The production index for the Trust properties based on the reserve report prepared by independent petroleum engineers as of December 31, 2019, is approximately 9.8 years.